kavyamanohar/mlphon/README.md

 `python3 mlg2p.py -f g2p.a -a -i path/to/inputfile.txt -o path/to/outputfile.txt`

 Here `path/to/outputfile.txt` contains the IPA along with tags.
 The result of its analysis is written to `path/to/outputfile.txt`

+## Generate IPA sequence from malayalam script

+The following command will generate IPA sequence from malayalam script

+`python3 IPAGenerator.py`

+For the input

+`സഫലമീയാത്ര!! `

+the output would be

+`sapʰalamiːjaːt̪ɾa!!`

+This command can take input from a text file and write the generated IPA to another text file

+`python3 IPAGenerator.py -i path/to/inputfile.txt -o path/to/outputfile.txt`

 # References
 1. Open morphology for Finnish https://github.com/flammie/omorfi